George J. Woerth

-Biography

-Woerth was born on December 4, 1875, in Loganville, Wisconsin.
+George J. Woerth (December 4, 1875, in Loganville, Wisconsin – ?) was a member of the Wisconsin State Assembly.
 He attended Wartburg College.

 Career

 Woerth was first a member of the Assembly from 1935 to 1939 as a member of the Wisconsin Progressive Party.
 He was defeated in 1938 by Charles Enge.
 Woerth later re-joined the Assembly in 1940 and became a member of the Republican Party.